 Corporate safety policies define our SMS and identify the safety-related responsibilities and accountabilities for all officers and other senior managers of the Company.
-The five key elements of our SMS are safety planning, operational risk management, exchange of safety information, safety management assurance, and safety performance measurement.
+The five key elements of our SMS are safety planning, operational risk management, exchange of safety information, safety management assurance and safety performance measurement.

-Activities throughout the Company in support of the SMS include, but are not limited to, an annual corporate safety risk assessment to identify the top safety risks along with mitigations in place and action plans, corporate, group and project safety planning, incident and hazard reporting with a just culture, aeronautical studies, safety audits, safety investigations, safety reviews, and hazard identification and risk assessments (HIRAs) to manage the risks associated with changes with the potential to impact operational safety.
+Activities throughout the Company in support of the SMS include, but are not limited to, an annual corporate safety risk assessment to identify the top safety risks along with mitigations in place and action plans, corporate and project safety planning, incident and hazard reporting with a just culture, aeronautical studies, safety audits, safety investigations, safety reviews, safety culture surveys and hazard identification and risk assessments (HIRAs) to manage the risks associated with changes with the potential to impact operational safety.
 The SMS is routinely assessed to assure the ongoing effectiveness of its processes.

-The Company uses a confidential safety reporting system called ARGUS which provides any employee the opportunity to identify a safety concern that, in the employee's opinion, may not have been addressed appropriately.
+The Company uses a confidential safety reporting system called ARGUS which provides any employee the opportunity to confidentially identify a safety concern that, in the employee's opinion, may not have been addressed appropriately.

-In June 2019, Transport Canada closed the major non-conformance against NAV CANADA it assessed in February 2017 regarding a quality assurance program which Transport Canada held was not sufficiently connected across the Operations, Technical Operations, Engineering and Safety and Quality departments of the Company.
-The Company's corrective action plan (CAP) for this assessment included creating an Integrated Quality Assurance Program (IQA) and publishing a Quality Policy and Quality Manual.
-The IQA applies to all areas and functions covered under the Air Traffic Services (ATS) Operations Certificate issued to the Company by the Government of Canada, most of which can be found within but is not limited to the Company's Service Delivery group.
+NAV CANADA's SMS includes an Integrated Quality Assurance Program (IQA) supported by a Quality Policy and Quality Manual.
+The IQA applies to all areas and functions covered under the Air Traffic Services (ATS) Operations Certificate issued to the Company by the Government of Canada, most of which can be found within but is not limited to the Company's Operations and Technology groups.
 The IQA has been implemented in all of the Flight Information Regions (FIRs) of the Company as well as at the Company's Head Office.

 In March 2019, Transport Canada assessed that "NAV CANADA does not have a comprehensive and systematic approach to operational fatigue management as expressed in the SMS Policy and the Company is therefore non-compliant with Canadian Air Regulations."
-The Company's CAP for this assessment was accepted by Transport Canada in July 2019.
+The Company's corrective action plan (CAP) for this assessment was accepted by Transport Canada in July 2019.
 As part of the CAP, 15 short-term and 11 long-term initiatives were presented and approved by Transport Canada.
-As of the date of this AIF, eleven short-term initiatives have been implemented and the remaining four are on track for being implemented.
-Four long-term initiatives have been implemented and the remaining seven are on track for being implemented.
-Despite some CAP items being delayed as a result of the ongoing COVID-19 pandemic, it is expected that the end date of August 31, 2021 remains attainable.
+As of the date of this AIF, all 15 short-term initiatives have been implemented.
+All but two of the 11 long-term initiatives were implemented by August 31, 2021.
+An initiative around the implementation of a peer reviewed fatigue risk management bio-mathematical modelling product, to replace the basic locally developed model currently in use, remains to be completed.
+The scheduling changes required for the national implementation, on a site by site basis, of the new ATS Fatigue Management Program (FMP) comes into effect as new schedule cycles are created across the country.
+The FMP will be implemented gradually and is expected to be completed before the end of the fiscal year ending August 31, 2022 (fiscal 2022).